 Transfer to Secondary

 At the end of 6th class, pupils transfer to secondary schools.
-The majority of our pupils attend Loreto, Presentation Secondary and High School, Clonmel.
+The majority of our pupils attend Loreto, Presentation Secondary, High School, Clonmel and Rockwell.
 We facilitate this transfer by sharing the information that comes to the school regarding application dates, open days etc.

 Towards the end of sixth class, opportunities are provided to the children to discuss any fears and concerns they may have in relation to secondary school and its operation.
 We are satisfied that children are well prepared to meet the challenges of secondary school at the end of sixth class in Powerstown N.S.